AdobeDocs/workfront.sv-SE/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

   Du kan justera procentandelen för slutförande direkt från vyn Milstolpe, vilket beskrivs i avsnittet [Justera procent färdigt för aktiviteter i vyn Milstolpe](#adjust-percent-complete-for-tasks-in-the-milestone-view) i den här artikeln.

-* **Statusikoner för uppgiftsförlopp:** En statusikon visas bredvid varje projekt och uppgift i vyn Milstolpe. <!--get new screen shots or hide them - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->
+* **Statusikoner för uppgiftsförlopp:** En statusikon visas bredvid varje projekt och uppgift i vyn Milstolpe. <!--get new screen shots or hide them for preview or prod - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->

   <!--A progress status icon in the shape of a colored circle displays next to each project and task in the Milestone view.
 The possible statuses and circle colors are:
    * On Time - green